Digital supply networks strengthen procurement strategy has been saved

 - You may have thousands of contracts in hard-copy or PDF form but you can’t act on the valuable T&Cs, indexed pricing, penalties, etc. that you have negotiated.
 An intelligent content extraction solution enabled by machine learning can convert static documents into data points for your review and action.

-- Changes in demand, delivery, and consumption of raw materials can be captured through sensors that digitize the status and transaction of materials.
+- Changes in demand, delivery, and consumption of raw materials can be captured through sensors that digitise the status and transaction of materials.